|

 The rattle

-became louder, more urgent, as Sammy's eyes adjusted to the dimness and
+became louder, more urgent, as Sammy's eyes

 saw the snake posed to strike.